Nash the Slash: Legacy

 Since his death in 2014, Nash the Slash's career and recordings are being preserved by The Nash the Slash Legacy.
 His website was relaunched late in 2014, and costumes and instruments were donated to the National Music Centre in Calgary.
-He was declared a Canadian Innovator by NMC and his Stephen Pollard custom skull mandolin is on display in the Canadian Music Hall of Fame wing.
-A distribution deal was signed with Artoffact Records in Toronto in early 2015 to release all six of his albums from the 1980s - Bedside Companion, Dreams and Nightmares, Children of the Night, the rare and previously commercially unreleased live album Hammersmith Holocaust, Decomposing, as well as And You Thought You Were Normal?.
-Work is underway to have all his albums available again by late 2018.
+He was declared a Canadian Innovator by NMC and his Vladimir Bosnar custom skull mandolin is on display in the Canadian Music Hall of Fame wing.
+A distribution deal was signed with Artoffact Records in Toronto in early 2015 to release all six of his albums from the 1980s - Bedside Companion, Dreams and Nightmares, Children of the Night, the rare and previously commercially unreleased live album Hammersmith Holocaust, Decomposing, as well as And You Thought You Were Normal.
+Artoffact re-released them, plus a download of the "Dead Man's Curve" single, on CD, vinyl and download between 2016-2017.
+As of 2024, all the physical releases are out of print, but the downloads of all of these titles except Children were still available on Bandcamp.

 Filming began on a Nash the Slash documentary in early 2017.
-The film is being produced by Side Three Media in collaboration with The Nash the Slash Legacy and is called Nash the Slash Rises Again!
-No release date has been announced, but the film could be completed in 2022.
+The film is produced by Side Three Media in collaboration with The Nash the Slash Legacy and is called Nash the Slash Rises Again!
+The film premiered at the 2025 Doc'n Roll Film Festival in the United Kingdom.

-His white tuxedo and top hat will be on display to the public and are being loaned to the Canadian Museum of History in Gatineau, QC for a 2018 exhibit about popular music in Canada from the 1960s to 1980s.
+His white tuxedo and top hat will be on display to the public and are being loaned to the Canadian Museum of History in Gatineau, Quebec, for a 2018 exhibit about popular music in Canada from the 1960s to 1980s.